U.S. Route 80 in Alabama: Early years of US 80

 In 1925, multiple state highway departments across the United States lobbied the U.S Department of Agriculture to create a standardized national highway system to replace the auto trails.
 The Secretary of Agriculture appointed the Joint Board of Interstate Highways in April 1925, which was a cooperation between state highway departments and the Bureau of Public Roads, to develop a new system.
 Following several meetings with state highway officials across the country, the Joint Board settled on a numbering system with a standardized highway shield.
 This network of proposed designations would become the U.S. Highway System.
 Much of the Dixie Overland Highway between San Diego and Savannah received the proposed designation of U.S. Route 80.
 The Joint Board completed its proposal in October 1925, which the Secretary of Agriculture immediately submitted to the newly formed American Association of State Highway Officials (AASHO).
 On November 11, 1926 AASHO approved the new highway system officially designating US 80 as an active highway.
 Although the auto trail era has long passed, the Alabama segment of US 80 continues to use the Dixie Overland Highway name to this day.
-Upon designation of US 80 as an active highway, most of the route in the state of Alabama was still unpaved and other sections of road remained much as they were was prior to adoption as a state highway.
+Upon designation of US 80 as an active highway, most of the route in the state of Alabama was still unpaved and other sections of road remained much as they were prior to adoption as a state highway.
 Only small sections of US 80 and SR 26 were paved in Demopolis, Selma and Montgomery respectively.
 By the fall of 1928, the state highway system in Alabama underwent a major highway renumbering.
 State Road 26 was re-designated State Route 8 between Mississippi and Phenix City, while the segment from the Mississippi state line through Cuba and Livingston was also designated as part of State Route 7.
 The section of highway between Tysonville and Tuskegee through Milstead was undergoing paving as was the route between Uniontown and Browns The route from Livingston to the Mississippi state line had already been paved.
 Much of the previously unimproved road was being improved with gravel or other secondary types of bituminous surfacing, leaving only a section between Tuskegee and Society Hill untouched by the State Highway Department.
 By 1929, a new section of US 80/SR 8 was constructed between Tuskegee and Tysonville bypassing the older route through Milstead.
 By 1930, paving was complete on US 80 between Uniontown and Browns.